rhjohnstone/raspberry-pi-cat-detector/README.md

 There is an alternative.
 Look at [pushover](https://pushover.net/).
 They support REST APIs (with samples) and they are inexpensive.
 You can send your messages using their API.
 Simply use their REST URL in my `requests.post()` invocation and you should be fine.

+Many thanks to my friend [sgfry](https://github.com/sgfry) for suggesting pushover.

 ## Geeky Hardware Details